AnggaTechI/AssistenWA/README.md

 ## 🔧 Configuration

-Inside the code, you will find a line like this:
+Open the `index.js` file, then find this line:

 ```js
 const TARGET_JID = 'YOUR_NOMER@s.whatsapp.net'